the AVIDO Foundation

 Avido has partnered with primary schools in Kibera to identify students at risk of dropping out due to unpaid school fees.
 Since 2017, 20 students have received scholarships from Lookslike Avido under this initiative.

 Primary school education is free in Kenya, but even in public school, hidden fees to cover in-school meals, uniforms, and books, among other costs, create barriers to education for the most vulnerable children.

 Join this Action! $100 provides full-year scholarships to two at-risk children.
-Contact Us if you wish to contribute.
+See information on the bottom of the page if you wish to contribute.